fluteds/batch/readme.md

 ## Scripts

-Collection of Batch, Bash, CMD, Powershell, Bash and AutoHotKey scripts, some written by me, some written by others and modified for my own usage.
+Collection of Batch/CMD, Bash, Powershell and AutoHotKey scripts, some written by me, some written by others and modified for my own usage.
+Kept in a repo for archive purposes.

 > [!TIP]
-> If any of the scripts don't work, run the script again with Administrator rights.
+> If any of the scripts don't work, run again with Administrator/Sudo privlleges.

 ## AutoHotKey Scripts

-> [!NOTE]
-> You must have AutoHotKey installed to use these scripts.
+Can be used on any device as long as AutoHotKey is installed.

 - Control Volume - Changes the current volume using `Shift`+`Numkeys` `+` and `-`
 - Send To Trash - Empties the recycle bin using `Win`+`Del`
 - Suspend - Suspends the current running AHK scripts using `Win`+`Scrolllock` - must have the snippet inserted into any scripts you want to suspend in order to work
-- Search Clipboard - Uses copied text from the clipboard and searches it via DuckDuckGo - uses `Ctrl` `Shift`+`C`
+- Search Clipboard - Uses copied text from the clipboard and searches it via DuckDuckGo - uses `Ctrl`+`Shift`+`C`
 - Auto Correct - Auto corrects commonly mispelt words - use `Win`+`H` to add new words [(source)](http://www.biancolo.com)
 - Keep on Top - Keeps the current window on top of the other windows - uses `Ctrl`+`Space`
 - Norwegian Keybinds - Binds `Q/W/R` keys on a QWERTY keyboard to use Norwegian letters `Ø/Å/Æ` when pressed twice